Do you like fresh, local, in-season vegetables at an affordable price? Then do we have a deal for you!

 What if I don't know what to do with one of the items?
 And what is a "Greenmarket Buck" and "Health Buck?"

 Have no fear!
 Each week you can look forward to recipe demonstrations at the plaza from our friends at Learn It Grow It Eat It.
 You'll get to sample our recipe of the week and ask questions -- and if you win the nutrition quiz, you may just get a $2 Greenmarket Buck coupon to use toward your next purchase!
 We'll also always have a printed newsletter and recipes that you can take home with you.

-In the summer and fall, we also partner with the Farm To Preschool program at the Association to Benefit Children on East 126th Street near Park Avenue.
-Farm To Preschool also does outdoor public cooking demonstrations on Wednesdays and Saturdays using Fresh Food Box produce.
-If you participate in a cooking demonstration at the Farm To Preschool tent, you can earn a $2 Health Buck coupon that you can also apply to Fresh Food Box purchases.
+In the summer and fall, we also partner with the Farm To Preschool program at the Association to Benefit Children on East 126th Street near Park Avenue, Addie Mae Collins 1 on 129th Street between Park & Lexington, and Addie Mae Collins 3 on Third Avenue between 126th & 127th streets.
+Farm To Preschool does nutrition classes on Wednesdays using Fresh Food Box produce.
+If you participate in a cooking demonstration at the Farm To Preschool class, you can earn a $2 Health Buck coupon that you can also apply to Fresh Food Box purchases.

 I can’t pick up my bag!
 Can someone else pick up for me?